soumaiabouh/smart-grid-privacy-enhancing-system/m3/Architecture.md

 ## 6. Architectural Design Decisions and Models:
-*Elicit a high-level decomposition of your system into components, modes of communication, major technology used, etc. Be sure to represent decisions that have an impact on privacy.
-Create one or more original diagrams representing the key aspects of the system.
-UML is strongly recommended.
-Ad hoc boxologies are not recommended.
-The model should be consistent with the decisions elicited.*

 ### 6.1 General Overview of the System
 In smart meters like the the Revelo model described in section 3, data is secured in transit using AES encryption, which provides robust protection against interception.
 However, this encrypted data must eventually be decrypted for processing, either at the Data Concentrator or the MDMS, so that operations such as billing calculations and consumption monitoring can be performed.
 This necessary decryption step represents a critical point in the data handling process where user privacy could potentially be compromised.